Guzel2/pokemon_but_not/main-file.md

 ### volcanion abklatsch

 creatures 4-7
-- TEMPORARY NAME 5 HP
+- Recychloe 5 HP
   - Attack (2 Mana | 1 Dmg) Put 1 Mana from your discard into play.
   - Attack (5 Mana | 5 Dmg)

-- TEMPORARY NAME 7 HP
+- Buff Boi 7 HP
   - Active (1 Mana) Discard a Mana from hand: your attacks that deal 3 or less base damage do 1 more damage this turn
   - Attack (3 Mana | 2+ Dmg) Return up to 2 of your Mana from play to hand, do 1 more damage per Mana

-- TEMPORARY NAME ?
-HP
+- Manapulator 2 HP
   - Attack (0 Mana | 0 Dmg) Search your deck for up to 2 Mana, reveal them and put them into your hand.
   - Attack (4 Mana | 3 Dmg) Both players discard one Mana from play.

-- TEMPORARY NAME 2 HP
+- Clearvoinancy 2 HP
   - Active (0 Mana) ITP: Look at the top 4 of your deck, put up to 2 Mana into your hand.
 Shuffle the other cards and put them at the bottom of your deck.

-- TEMPORARY NAME 3 HP
+- Destructo >:) 3 HP
   - Active (1 Mana) OTP: Put 1 Damage on this creature: Draw until you have 4 cards in hand.
 (You can't use this Active if it has 1 HP remaining.)

-- TEMPORARY NAME 2 HP
+- Speedy Groundhog 2 HP
   - Active (3 Mana) OTP: Return one Mana from play to your hand.
 Draw 3 cards.

 items 3-5